This post may contain affiliate links. Please see my disclosure policy for details.

 More magical things to do in Alnwick Castle and Gardens

 The Alnwick Treehouse is located on the grounds of the ever so popular Alnwick Castle and Gardens.

-You can enter the stronghold of the Percy family who have lived on the site for over 700 years or explore the new gardens created by the Duchess.
+You can enter the stronghold of the Percy family who has lived on the site for over 700 years or you can explore the new gardens created by the Duchess.
 You could even spend a whole day here and do both!

 The Castle and Gardens have separate tickets or you can buy a combination ticket.
 The combo tickets are £30.20 Adult and £13.25 a child.
 Concessions are £26.00.

 If you’re a Potterhead, you will LOVE a visit to the castle.
 They shot not one but two of the Harry Potter movies here and used it as the backdrop for Hogwarts!

 There are plenty of famous filming locations you’ll recognise from broomstick flying lessons with Madam Hooch, quidditch and the golden snitch and scenes on how to properly pronounce “Levi-O-sa”.

 You can find all of these self-guided or go on a special film tour that’s included in your ticket.